threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 ### Release Schedule

-The ThreeFold token release schedule is designed to balance the needs of different stakeholders, ensuring that everyone has access to their allocated tokens in a predictable and reliable manner.
+The INCA token release schedule is designed to balance the needs of different stakeholders, ensuring that everyone has access to their allocated tokens in a predictable and reliable manner.

 Investors will receive their tokens over two years, with equal tranches released at regular intervals.
 Farmer rewards will be released over three years, incentivizing contributors to continue building and growing the grid.
 Ecosystem rewards will follow a similar schedule, with token releases spanning four years to promote collaboration and participation within the community.